323 Merrill Science

-Tomb, M., Linnea, K., McQuade, J.D., & Hoza, B. (2011).
-Attention-Deficit/ Hyperactivity Disorder and peer interactions.
+Tomb, M., Linnea, K., McQuade, J.D. & Hoza, B (2011).
+Attention-Deficit/Hyperactivity Disorder and peer interactions.
 In B. Hoza & S. Evans (Eds.).
-Attention Deficit Hyperactivity Disorder: State of the Science & Best Practices, Volume 2.
+Attention Deficit Hyperactivity Disorder: Assessment and Intervention in Developmental Context.
+Kingston, NJ: Civic Research Institute.

 My courses cover topics of psychopathology and psychological research.
 In my Abnormal Psychology course, students learn about the symptom presentations, theories of etiology, and treatments of major psychological disorders.
 This course also provides students with an introduction to major issues in clinical psychology including controversies in diagnosis, ethics, and stigma.
 I also teach an in-depth seminar on Child and Adolescent Clinical Psychology.
 This course focuses on the clinical presentation of disorders during childhood and emphasizes the importance of developmental changes and the connection between theory, empirical research, and case examples.
 In my Statistics course, students learn how to use statistics to answer and interpret research questions.
 This course provides students with a foundational knowledge of statistics that can enable them to critically evaluate scientific claims and to answer their own research questions.
 My Introduction to Psychology course provides students with an introduction to the science of psychology and of how we understand the mind and behavior.